CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/menu.md

 Load the saved environment settings.

-Available import settings are "General Settings" "Talk: User Dictionary" "Talk: Preset" adn "Talk: Speech Clips".
+Available import settings are "General Settings" "Talk: User Dictionary" "Talk: Preset" and "Talk: Speech Clips".

 "Talk: User Dictionary" "Talk: Preset" "Talk: Speech Clips" allow you to select the import option of "Replace existing items" or "Merge with existing items".